stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 Hive is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.

 We will use shared <i class="fab fa-google-drive"></i> [Google docs](https://google.dartmouth.edu/) to create the Hive resource.
-Each reading in this syllabus has an attached Google doc located in a link beneath it.
+Weeks containing course readings or films have a dedicated Hive document you may find in the description of the week's theme.
 There is a Hive document dedicated to your course section, so please make sure to make your contribution to the proper one.
 You may distinguish the documents by examining the notations, as in the example below:

 - <i class="fab fa-forumbee"></i> <sup>6</sup> : Hive page for section 6 @ [C hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)
 - <i class="fab fa-forumbee"></i> <sup>7</sup> : Hive page for section 7 @ [D hour](https://www.dartmouth.edu/reg/docs/class_schedule.pdf)